tecknut/religionfusion/README.md

 Sure, fork away.
 But why not join forces?

 # Fscking
-* Anything goes, but if you must do it, don't do it without protection
+* By default, you must use protection
+  * Unless you and your partner(s) know definitively that none of you have STDs (as verified medically)
 * Be decent to others.
 Be respectful and don't be reckless with other people's feelings

 # P0rn